ashleyHutton/eecs448-project3/README.md

 To run:

+1) run "bundle install" in the /classify directory </br>
-1) run "rake db:seed" in the /classify directory </br>
+2) run "rake db:seed" in the /classify directory </br>
-2) start your server with "rails s" </br>
+3) start your server with "rails s" </br>
-3) go to local host specified by the rails server
+4) go to local host specified by the rails server